Why Your AI Strategy Might be a Subscription, and Not a Strategy

 Watch this section: 17:53

-The core of Interplay is what Romano and Amos call Living Blocks — containers of intelligence that can be shared, combined, archived and reused across teams.
+At Interplay’s core are “living blocks” — containers of intelligence that can be shared, compounded and reused across an agency.
 Think Lego blocks meets distributed agents.

 Watch this section: 23:35